South Atlantic tropical cyclone: Climatology

+History and warning

 At the Sixth WMO International Workshop on Tropical Cyclones (IWTC-VI) in 2006, it was questioned if any subtropical or tropical cyclones had developed within the South Atlantic before Catarina.
 It was noted that suspect systems had developed in January 1970, March 1994, January 2004, March 2004, May 2004, February 2006, and March 2006.
 It was also suggested that an effort should be made to locate any possible systems using satellite imagery and synoptic data; however, it was noted that this effort may be hindered by the lack of any geostationary imagery over the basin before 1966.
 A study was subsequently performed and published during 2012, which concluded that there had been 63 subtropical cyclones in the Southern Atlantic between 1957 and 2007.

 During January 2009, a subtropical storm developed in the basin, and in March 2010, a tropical storm developed, which was named Anita by the Brazilian public and private weather services.
 In 2011, the Brazilian Navy Hydrographic Center started to assign names to tropical and subtropical cyclones that develop within its area of responsibility, to the west of 20°W, when they have sustained wind speeds of at least 65 km/h.

+In July 2025, at the 42nd Session of the International Civil Aviation Organization (ICAO) Assembly, the Brazilian government expressed their intention to establish a Tropical Cyclone Advisory Centre (TCAC) in Rio de Janeiro for METAREA V, which comprises the western side of the South Atlantic ocean and includes the Brazilian coastline, with the Centro Integrado de Meteorologia Aeronáutica (CIMAER) assuming the responsibilities for the region alongside the navy.
+The plan's goal is to integrate this TCAC into WMO's Tropical Cyclone Programme (TCP) and achieve operational status by December 2026.